DrWarpMan/dynamic-banner/README.md

 ```bash
 cd dynamic-banner && node .
 ```
-or you can run the app via PM2 in the background.
+you can / will need to run the app via PM2 in the background.

 Configuration
 -